Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "....Old True-Name, My Father?"
 Thurrsto flicked a confused ear.

 "Linguistic coincidence," Sheeyo explained.
 "That’s what her name means in an obscure Human language.
-Anyway...this is who we sent.
+Anyway... this is who we sent.
 Shipmaster Trrrk’k has been working with us for forty years, he’s one of our oldest and closest friends."

 Daar accepted the tablet and swiped down the freighter’s crew, duck-nodding as he scanned each one’s summary.

 "That’s quite the motley crew you’ve assembled.
 Ah, Bruuk!
 I ‘member him!
-Tried out ‘fer Clan not too long ago. *Damn* good prospect, but...just, whole lotta *resentment* in ‘em, y’know?"
+Tried out ‘fer Clan not too long ago. *Damn* good prospect, but... just, whole lotta *resentment* in ‘em, y’know?"

 "We offered him employment when Stoneback turned him down."